filecoin-project/filecoin-docs/docs/get-started/lotus/ledger.md

 1. You should now be able to search and install the **Filecoin** app in the _manager_ section of the application.

+## Ledger Wallet UI Options

+#### Glif Wallet
+Ledger Live does not support Filecoin in the official UI yet, but you can use Ledger hardware with the Glif wallet at https://www.glif.io.
+Glif is open source, plus it and the [Filecoin Ledger integration library](https://github.com/Zondax/ledger-filecoin/) it uses have both been security audited by a 3rd party.

+#### Lotus
+You can also use a Filecoin Lotus node with Ledger hardware, see the instructions below.

+#### Note about BLS
+The Ledger Hardware Filecoin integration does not currently support BLS addresses, only secp256k1, but BLS support will be added in the near future.

 ## Setup Lotus

 1. In the [Lotus configuration](configuration-and-advanced-usage.md) (`~/.lotus/config.toml`), add or edit the `[Wallet]` section as follows: